msarchet/msarchet.github.io/source/_posts/2014-01-31-using-the-asp-dot-net-bundling-pipeline-with-owin.markdown

 # Using the ASP.NET Bundling Pipeline with OWIN

-> To start off this is still running on top of IIS, I haven't fully done the work to make an extenable version that runs without `System.Web`.
+> To start off this is still running on top of IIS, I haven't fully done the work to make an extensible version that runs without `System.Web`.

 ## Why